adi1998/WeaponFusion/README.md

 ![Imgui menu](images/imgui.png)

-After fusion (re)equip the primary weapon/aspect in the training grounds to get the fused weapon.

 If it feels like the fusion didn't apply properly try starting a run/reloading the room.

 If it still seems bugged would really appreciate a bug report :).